tesseract-ocr/tessdoc/Compiling.md

 git clone https://github.com/tesseract-ocr/tesseract.git
 cd tesseract
 ./autogen.sh
-./configure
+./configure --enable-debug
-make
+LDFLAGS="-L/usr/local/lib" CFLAGS="-I/usr/local/include" make
 sudo make install
 sudo ldconfig
 ```

-Since we have to compile leptonica in ubuntu 14.04, we should use `LDFLAGS="-L/usr/local/lib" CFLAGS="-I/usr/local/include" make` instead of make.
+Since we have to compile leptonica to use version 1.74, we should use `LDFLAGS="-L/usr/local/lib" CFLAGS="-I/usr/local/include" make` instead of make for tesseract.

 On some systems autotools does not create m4 directory automatically (giving the error: "configure: error: cannot find macro directory 'm4'").
 In this case you must create m4 directory (`mkdir m4`), and then rerun the above commands starting with ./configure.